Geometric convergence bounds for Markov chains in Wasserstein distance based on generalized drift and contraction conditions: Generalized Drift and Contraction

-Of course, in practice, we would like to find a~$\Gamma$ that yields a sharp contraction inequality, but is also simple and well-behaved.
-See Section~\ref{sec:example} for a concrete example.

-The relationship between the two conditions above and their standard counterparts is quite obvious.
-In particular, $(A2)$ is just $(B2)$ when $\Gamma$ is constant over some coupling set~$C$ as well as over its complement. $(B2)$, while being weaker than $(A2)$, may also incorporate information on the localized contractive behavior of~$P$ that $(A2)$ ignores (depending on how~$\Gamma$ is constructed).
+\end{enumerate} The relationship between the two conditions above and their standard counterparts is quite obvious.
+In particular, $(A2)$ is just $(B2)$ when $\Gamma$ is constant over some coupling set~$C$ as well as over its complement, assuming that $\Gamma(x,y) < 1$ when $(x,y) \in C$. $(B2)$, while being weaker than $(A2)$, may also incorporate information on the localized contractive behavior of~$P$ that $(A2)$ ignores (depending on how~$\Gamma$ is constructed).

 Combining $(B1)$ and $(B2)$ with an analog of $(A3)$ that regulates the relationship between $\Gamma(x,y)$ and $(PV(x), PV(y))$ yields our main theorem, which we now state.